 Under melodious rays.

 Oh!
 Listen to the symphony;

 In the unlimitable euphony. . .

-About this particular poem as well as other literary creations of Albert Samain, the American poet Amy Lawrence Lowell made this insightful observation:
+About this particular poem as well as other literary creations of Albert Samain, the American writer and poet Amy Lawrence Lowell made this insightful observation:

 “These poems are as fragile as the golden crystals [Samain] speaks of.
 What do they give us?
 It is impossible to say.
 A nuance … a colour … a vague magnificence.”

 Responding in kind, Florent Schmitt’s music is ravishingly beautiful; that is plain to hear by listening to the fine interpretation by the French soprano Régine Crespin in the 1958 memorial concert, accompanied by conductor Désiré Inghelbrecht and the French National Radio Orchestra (ORTF).

 You can listen to this gorgeous music here — five minutes of sheer magic.
 (A special “thank you” to Eric Butruille, a faithful reader of the Florent Schmitt blog, for preparing the high-res audio file.)

 Indeed, it is “water music” in the finest French tradition.

 And there’s another important aspect to consider that makes the piece even more noteworthy: Schmitt’s composition actually predates Debussy’s La Mer and Ravel’s song cycle Shéhérazade by nearly a decade.